openebs-archive/openebs-docs/docs/mayastor-concept.md

 #### Mayastor-CSI

 The mayastor-csi pods within a cluster implement the node plugin component of Mayastor's CSI driver.
-As such, their function is to orchestrate the mounting of Maystor provisioned volumes on worker nodes on which application pods consuming those volumes are scheduled.
+As such, their function is to orchestrate the mounting of Mayastor provisioned volumes on worker nodes on which application pods consuming those volumes are scheduled.
 By default a mayastor-csi pod is scheduled on every node in the target cluster, as determined by a DaemonSet resource of the same name.
 These pods each encapsulate two containers, `mayastor-csi` and `csi-driver-registrar`

  It is not necessary for the node plugin to run on every worker node within a cluster and this behaviour can be modified if so desired through the application of appropriate node labeling and the addition of a corresponding  `nodeSelector` entry within the pod spec of the mayastor-csi DaemonSet.
 It should be noted that if a node does not host a plugin pod, then it will not be possible to schedule pod on it which is configured to mount Mayastor volumes.